Education Act 1872

-The Education act of 1872 was a law which removed state funding of non-government schools, and created a new Education Department to control government schools in what later became the State of Victoria in Australia.
+The Education Act 1872 (36 Vict.
+No. 447) (Vic) was a law which removed state funding of non-government schools, and created a new Education Department to control government schools in what later became the State of Victoria in Australia.

+The long title of the act was “An Act to amend the Law relating to Education.”

 Contemporary reporting

-On 17 December 1872 the Act went through the Parliament of Victoria.
-The Argus reported the next day on the close of the Parliamentary session:
+On 17 December 1872 the act went through the Parliament of Victoria.
+The Argus reported the next day on the close of the parliamentary session: